RocketChat/docs-old/bots/configure-bot-environment/README.md

 # Configure bot environments

 Regardless of bot type (e.g. Hubot, Botkit, Rasa, etc.), Rocket.Chat SDK requires you to make some configuration.
-This configuration can be stored in an `.env` file, for local development, for example.
+This configuration can be stored in a `.env` file, for local development, for example.
-In production they would need to be set on server startup.
+In production, they would need to be set on server startup.

 The following is the list of all the environmental variables you can use in your project.
 Variables marked with an asterisk (`*`) are mandatory.